mastering-js/masteringjs.io/tutorials/lodash/truncate.md

 - length (number), the maximum length of the string.
 - omission (string), the string to indicate text is omitted.
-- separator (RegExp | string), the separator pattern to truncate to.
-Meaning that it will cut the string at the indicated pattern/string if the max length is smaller than the string but greater than the position of the indicated pattern/string.

 ```javascript
 const _ = require('lodash');